altoo-ag/akka-kryo-serialization/README.md

 How to use this library in your project
 ---------------------------------------

-We provide two versions of the libraray:
+We provide several versions of the libraray:

 * v0.3.3 is build against Akka-2.3 and in available for Scala-2.10 and 2.11
 * v0.4.1 is build against Akka-2.4 and is available for Scala-2.11 and will be made